Flole998/FloleVacWeb/docs/_pages/installation/installation-instructions.md

 #### The Cloud Interface
 As soon as the robot is connected to a Wi-Fi Access Point, it tries to connect its cloud servers.
 Communication is encrypted via a *Pre-shared Key which is programmed at the factory*.
 There's also a unique Device ID called *did* to uniquely identify the robot.

-### How Valetudo works
+### How FloleVacWeb works
-Valetudo (currently) uses both previously described interfaces to control the robot.
-To be able to use the cloud interface, traffic is redirected to Valetudo which pretends to be the official cloud all while running on the robot itself.
-Since *Roborock* implemented some countermeasures against this, it is required to utilize the robots firewall to pretend that Valetudo is the official cloud.
+FloleVacWeb (currently) uses both previously described interfaces to control the robot.
+To be able to use the cloud interface, traffic is redirected to FloleVacWeb which pretends to be the official cloud all while running on the robot itself.
+Since *Roborock* implemented some countermeasures against this, it is required to utilize the robots firewall to pretend that FloleVacWeb is the official cloud.
 This may or may not change in the future if someone finds a better way.

 ### How the installation works
 *Roborock* uses encrypted but unsigned fimware images.
 The encryption key however was found by Security/IoT Researcher Dennis Giese, which enables us to build custom firmware images for this device and just flash them via the official firmware upgrade interface.